DEAD10C5/badge-2017-bsidesindy/PartsList.md

 # Required Badge parts

 use the links provded to order the ESP8266 and the OLED so it matches up to the holes in the PCB.
+The battery and case are available on ebay.
+These will be stuck to the back of the board using the VHB tape, which is available from amazon or target stores.

 | count | part | est cost |
 | --- | --- | --- |